marconetto/azadventures/chapter12/README.md

 ```

 If the variables below are setup, the script will automatically check for you
 when the cluster is ready for job submission.
-Otherwise, you can access
+Otherwise, you can check the
-    check the cluster creation yourself using Azure Bastion---the automation
+cluster creation yourself using Azure Bastion---the automation script will show
-    script will show you the IP address of the CycleCloud VM.
+you the IP address of the CycleCloud VM.

 ```
 export VPNRG=myvpnrg